-This CTFP guidelines revision also includes a minor change to Chapter 6, Community Based Transit/Circulators, to acknowledge changes that were made by the Board in January 2021 and a link is provided to the staff report which describes the changes.
-The Chapter 6 changes have no bearing on the proposed 2022 O and P call but are included because this is the first opportunity
+This CTFP guidelines revision also includes a minor change to Chapter 6, Community Based Transit/Circulators to acknowledge that changes were made by the Board of Directors in January 2021 and a link is provided to the staff report that describes the changes.
+The Chapter 6 changes have no bearing on the proposed 2022 O and P call but are included because this is the first opportunity to amend the Guidelines, since the Board's most recent actions with regard to the Project V program.